 The AMA-MSS activities are overseen by an 8-member Governing Council (GC) that is elected by the MSS Assembly at each Annual Meeting (except for the Chair-Elect who is elected at the Interim Meeting).
 The GC is responsible for appointing the remainder of the MSS leadership, carrying out policies and actions items adopted by the Assembly, and directing the MSS agenda and strategies.
 The contact information and responsibilities of the current GC are available on the Governing Council site.

 One of the MSS' most powerful advocacy tools is our right to appoint student members to the AMA Councils and external governing bodies.
 These students are appointed annually by the GC based on an application process, and typically serve as the sole student voice on a committee of physicians.
-View a list of the current representatives, as well as reports of their activities.

 Most states have a Medical Student Section within the state medical society, with its own leadership.
 Each state has a Chair who coordinate activities for all schools in that state.
 The states in each region hold meetings at the Annual and Interim Meetings of the AMA-MSS, as well as their own regional meeting.
 At these meetings, they elect their regional leadership.
 A list of the Regions, including the leadership and meeting times is on the Regions site.

 Ultimately, the strongest part of the MSS is our involvement at the individual medical school level.
 Each school is structured differently, but most have a president who oversees the AMA activities at their school.
 To recognize the outstanding efforts of our schools, the MSS has created School of the Year, which is presented at the MSS Annual Meeting in June.